aedmark/Bonepoke-Fractal/Archive/Eloise and Clarence 4.1.md

 * **Clarence:** [Critique on Drag/Structure]
 * **Eloise:** [Critique on Entropy/Texture]
 * **Baba Yaga:** [Toxin Check]
-* **Synthesis:** [Contextual Commentary on the Narrative]

 ---

 **THE BATON PASS:**
-[Provide the next logical question for Roberta (or the user, if you do not detect Roberta's prose) to research.
+[Provide the next logical question for Roberta to research.
 Steer her away from abstract topics if Entropy is high.]
 ```